chimera-defi/SharedDeposit/README.md

   e.g. swapping veth2 to a yield bearing eth2 validator share derivative token
 - Support for stable coins
 - Address blocklist; currently deploying a new eth2 validator takes effort. one can assume exiting one would also take effort. a blocklist would prevent a malicious address from forcing continous entries and exits e.g. an address adding and exiting 1000s of eth every epoch. some parameters should be set to prevent user concers such as a final exit allowance

+# Gas profiling

+Gas profiling on goerli with different optimizations.
+Transfer costs:
+Optimizations | Cost
+5000000 | 51481
+200 | 51553

+This represents a 0.13% improvement in the cost of a transfer, arguably the most frequent interaction.
+Deploy costs:
+Optimizations | Cost
+5000000 | 27645256739592190
+200 | 22124896691748864

+This represents a 24% increase in deployment costs with 5000000 optimizer runs vs 200.

+This was carried out on Goerli using a gas price avg of 4.5 Gwei.
+Based on this a 200 run base is chosen.